Revised on 9 November 2020, 10:25 a.m.

 Anecdotal observations suggest an increase in IPV in certain countries, including Canada, France and the United Kingdom, during the COVID-19 pandemic.
 In Canada, approximately 80% of IPV victims are women.
 According to a Statistics Canada survey on the impacts of COVID-19, 10% of female respondents were very or extremely concerned about possible violence in the home, compared to 6% of male respondents.
 Violence is also intersectional; many factors other than gender can affect an individual’s risk of experiencing IPV, such as indigeneity, age, geographic location and sexual orientation.

 International stakeholders have called on governments to implement measures to help prevent IPV and to support victims during the COVID-19 crisis.
 As part of its COVID-19 Economic Response Plan, the Government of Canada announced it would provide up to $50 million in funding to women’s shelters and sexual assault centres.
-The funding includes up to $10 million through Indigenous Services Canada’s Family Violence Prevention Program and up to $40 million through the Department for Women and Gender Equality.
+On 2 October 2020, the federal government announced it would provide an additional $50 million in funding “to support organizations providing supports and services to those experiencing gender-based violence.”

 Unpaid Care Work and Pandemics